 Editor's note: This month only – you can buy two of my favorite ebooks, The Creative Photographer and Square, for just $7 each!
 Limited time only – click the links to learn more.
 Thanks for reading, Andrew

 In our last article we looked at several techniques you can use to capture moody images.
 Now we are going to explore some of the ways that you can create beautiful and evocative color photos.

 Nothing works in isolation.
-These ideas give the best results when combined with the techniques discussed in our last article (which you can read here – How to Create Moody Photos).
+These ideas give the best results when combined with the techniques discussed in our last article (which you can read here – Four Ways To Make Moody Photos).

 Simplify color composition

 Good photographers learn how to include only the things that are really needed within the frame – and to exclude anything that isn’t required.
 The same applies to color.

 The reason that many color photos don’t work well is that there are too many hues within the image.
 But by thinking of your subject in terms of color you can look for ways to simplify the color content of the photo.
 The more you exclude, the more powerful the colors included in the image become.
 Bear this principle in mind as we go through the rest of the article.

 This photo has a simple color composition.
 The predominant hues are red, orange and yellow.

 Let a single color dominate

 One way to create a powerful image is to let a single color dominate the composition.
 A relatively easy way to do this is close in on the subject to exclude any distracting colors in the background.
 This is easiest with a short telephoto lens such as a 50mm lens on an APS-C camera or an 85mm lens on a full-frame camera (or zooms covering these focal lengths).
 This is the technique I used for the photo above, and also for this photo, where the dominant color is blue.
 The gold Chinese symbol adds a strong accent.